 Alcohol is not consumed in a social manner on this program.
 We are NOT an addictions/substance abuse program.

 We have a variety of speakers on the above topics.
 There is NO trauma processing during our sessions.
 This is NOT group therapy.
 This program is meant to go along with your current, in place , therapy. we are not replacing your therapist.

 Participants in the cohort will also be exposed to various positive physical activities that they may find helpful.
 These activities can include, but are not limited to , yoga, equine exposure, animal farm visit , stained glass, archery, bees, music, arts, including martial arts.
 The key goal of this program is to have the basic management tools in place to control PTSD and prevent suicide in our affected members.
 The costs for this program have been covered by third party donations and there is no charge to attend.
 There are NO barriers to treatment.
 Beyond the Learn to Live (L2L) program we provide strong peer support to our members in the form of positive social activities.
 Our programs instill hope and a practical, informed method to MANAGE their PTSD on a daily basis and improve their quality of life.

 -Current Therapist approval

 L2L ONLINE - The educational and communication components , as well as some of the activities, have been adapted to an online format consisting of 10 x 3 hour live sessions.
 Programs currently run with the sessions being Mondays and Thursdays.
-We are expecting to run another program in May -June.
+We are expecting to run another program in the Winter 2022/2023.
 Anticipated dates are to be confirmed .
 Times generally 10-1 .
 The sessions are scheduled for 3 hours but generally run 2 1/2 , with a chat afterwards.
 Subject matter experts (all with PTSD) are brought in as guest presenters.

 Criteria For The Program